RodrigoNaves/ginan-bitbucket-update-tests/README.md

     $ sudo apt update
     $ sudo apt upgrade

-Install base utilities gcc, gfortran, git, openssl, blas, lapack, etc
+Install base utilities `gcc`, `gfortran`, `git`, `openssl`, `openblas` etc:

     $ sudo apt install -y git gobjc gobjc++ gfortran libopenblas-dev openssl curl net-tools openssh-server cmake make libssl1.0-dev
+***
 ## Building additional dependencies

-Depending on the user's installation choice: install PEA-only, POD-only or all software packages, a set of additional dependencies that need to be built may change.
+Depending on the user's installation choice: install `PEA`-only, `POD`-only or all software packages, a set of additional dependencies that need to be built may change.
 Below, we explain building all the additional dependencies:

 First, create a temporary directory structure to make the dependencies in, it can be removed after the installation process is done: